vrmiguel/buztd/README.md

 The `some` row indicates the percentage of time n that given time frame in which _any_ process has stalled due to memory thrashing.

-`bustd` allows you to configure the value of `some avg10` in which, if surpassed, some process will be killed.
+`buztd` allows you to configure the value of `some avg10` in which, if surpassed, some process will be killed.

 The ideal value for this cutoff varies a lot between systems.